SerhiiHats/SerhiiHats/README.md

 - 👋 Hi, I’m Serhii Hats
 - 👀 I’m interested in learning Java
-- 🌱 I’m currently learning CyberBionic Systematics Education System on Java course
+- 🌱 I’m currently learning CyberBionic Systematics Education System on FrontEnd Developer course
 - 💞️ I’m looking to collaborate on learning Java and work in the future
 - 📫 How to reach me:  email:
 -                      gatsserv@gmail.com